 Aerial Mapping – Extreme Environment

 Sensory Labs provides high resolution cameras for an extreme environmental application.
 The OEM wrote the custom recording and mapping software for this application.
 Sensory Labs provides the cameras, electronic lens control units and consultation.
 The cameras are subjected to significant temperature ranges and high vibration while in use.
-The only damage to any of the cameras was caused by exposure to heavy water run-off.
-A modification to the housing unit fixes that issue.
 Dozens of units are deployed.

 Autism Spectrum Disorders Research